James Henry Aldridge: Horse Racing

 In 1890 Aldridge, who was a keen follower of the turf, decided to establish a stud farm.
 He purchased the Sydney stallion Carlyon for 1,000 guineas, and a dozen brood mares, including Brown Alice, Queensdale, Tuberose, Thora, Atholine, Queen of Nations, and Sylvan Queen.
 He secured a property "Richmond Park" off Richmond Road, South Australia, later to become part of West Beach Airport, and quickly made a name for himself as a breeder, and Carlyon soon won fame as a sire, for a time topping the winning sires' list in South Australia.
 Among his progeny were St David, Carlton, winner of a Newmarket Handicap, Gunga Din (Adelaide Cup), Antilles (City Handicap and Birthday Cup), Lord Carlyon (Goodwood Handicap), Dirk Hammerhand (S.A.
 St Leger), Troubridge (Fulham Park Plate), St Vincent and Aline (Fulham Park Plate), Rienzi (S.A.
 Derby), Bay Lavender (A.R.C.
 Grand National Hurdles).

 In 1905 Carlyon was severely injured, and although still fit to do duty, Aldridge procured another sire, Pistol (a son of Carbine), from England.
 His foals were good looking, and they topped the market.
 Like the Carlyons, the Pistols proved their worth on the race course, and after successful careers on the flat won an A.E.C.
 Grand National Steeplechase, two local Grand National Steeplechases, three Grand National Hurdles, one V.R.C.
 Grand National Hurdles, one V.R.C.
 Grand National Steeplechase, and two Australian Hurdles.

 Aldridge next purchased St Anton, a crack sprinter, from England.
 His stock won over all distances on the flat, and have proved themselves jumpers of no mean order.
 His next import from England was Lucknow, whose stock were also successful racers.

 A report that "Richmond Park" was named for the great horse Richmond owned by Eli Jellett (c.
 1835–1911) and subsequently by Aldridge, and the origin of the suburb of Richmond is fanciful.

 The Fire

-Early in the morning on 4 November 1907 Aldridge's fine residence was gutted by fire.
-No-one was harmed, and the stables were unaffected but Jim, universally described as a lovable kindhearted gentleman, felt the loss keenly, as besides family memorabilia, the whole of his stud records, racing illustrations and trophies were destroyed.
-The fire may have originated from a spark blowing from an open fireplace.
-There had been strong winds that night.
+Early in the morning on 4 November 1907, Aldridge's residence was destroyed by fire.
+No-one was harmed, and the stables were unaffected.
+The fire resulted in the loss of family memorabilia, stud records and racing illustrations and trophies.
+The fire possibly originated from a spark blowing from an open fireplace, aggravated by strong winds.